nossidge/snowball/README.md

 line by line, for any word phrases in which the length of each word varies from the previous word by one letter, e,g. "his face", "in the land".

-It saves each phrase it finds as a separate line in a "preprocessed" text file.
+It saves each phrase it finds as a separate line in a preprocessed "corpus" text file.
 In future program runs this file can be read, so that the whole directory of raw English input files does not have to be processed each time.

 The program will generate a batch of Snowball poems each time.
 In general, it starts at a one letter word ("A", "I", "O") and randomly traverses a Markov tree